Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Proposed Methods

 \subsection{Piecewise-Far-Field Channel Model}

-The non-linear phase $-k_mr^{(n)}$ w.r.t the antenna index $n$ makes it intractable to directly devise near-field wideband beamforming techniques.
+The non-linear phase $-k_mr^{(n)}_u$ w.r.t the antenna index $n$ makes it intractable to directly devise near-field wideband beamforming techniques.
 In order to get a manageable simplification of this non-linear phase while maintaining acceptable accuracy, we observe that the Rayleigh distance $ \frac{1}{2}N^2\lambda_c $ scales proportionally with the square of the number of antennas, signifying that fewer antennas corresponds to a better accuracy of the far-field assumption in (\ref{eq:FF2NF}).

-Inspired by this observation, as depicted in Fig. \ref{img:group} (a)-(c), a piecewise-far-field channel model is harnessed to approximate the intricate near-field channel.
-In this model, the entire large array is partitioned into multiple small sub-arrays, each equipped with much fewer antennas compared to the entire array.
+Inspired by this observation, as depicted in Fig. \ref{img:group}\:(a)-(c), a piecewise-far-field channel model is harnessed to approximate the intricate near-field channel.
+In this model, the entire large array is partitioned into multiple sub-arrays, each equipped with much fewer antennas compared to the entire array.
 This partition leads to a notable reduction of the near-field range for each sub-array.
-Consequently, even if the receiver's location is within the near-field region of the entire array, we can reasonably assume that the receiver is situated in the far-field region of each sub-array.
-The accuracy of this approximation will be further discussed in section \ref{sec:5} via the evaluation of effective Rayleigh distance.

-To elaborate, as shown in Fig. \ref{img:group} (d), we divide the entire large array into $K$ sub-arrays.
-For each sub-array, there are $P$ adjacent antennas, so we have $N = KP$.
-We disregard the term $(r, \theta)$ in $\mb{h}(r, \theta, f_m)$ and $\mb{a}(r, \theta, f_m)$ in the following discussion for brevity.
-Then, the near-field channel is rearranged as follows
+Consequently, even if the receiver is inside the near-field region of the entire array, we can reasonably assume that the receiver is situated in the far-field region of each sub-array.
+To elaborate, as shown in Fig. \ref{img:group}\:(d), we divide the entire large array into $K$ sub-arrays.
+For each sub-array, there are $P$ adjacent antennas, satisfying $N = KP$.
+Then, the near-field channel from the BS to the $u^{\rm th}$ user is rearranged as follows